 Steve Swad has served on our board of directors since December 2013.
 He serves on the audit and compensation committees and is the chair of the compensation committee.
-Since February 2012, Mr. Swad has been the President, Chief Executive Officer, and a director of Rosetta Stone Inc., a publicly held language-learning software company.
+Since January 2016, Mr. Swad has served as Chief Financial Officer of Vox Media, Inc. From February 2012 until April 2015, Mr. Swad served as the President, Chief Executive Officer, and a director of Rosetta Stone Inc. (NYSE: RST), a publicly held language-learning software company.
 He was previously its Chief Financial Officer beginning in November 2010.
-Prior to joining Rosetta Stone, Mr. Swad served as the Executive Vice President and Chief Financial Officer of Converse Technology, Inc., beginning in May 2009.
-Prior to that, he served as Executive Vice President and Chief Financial Officer of Federal National Mortgage Association (Fannie Mae) from May 2007 until August 2008.
-He has also held various senior financial management positions with public companies, including AOL LLC, Time Warner Inc. and its subsidiaries.
+Prior to joining Rosetta Stone, Mr. Swad served as the Executive Vice President and Chief Financial Officer of Comverse Technology, Inc., beginning in May 2009.
+Prior to that, he served as Executive Vice President and Chief Financial Officer of Federal National Mortgage Association (Fannie Mae) (NASDAQ: FNMA) from May 2007 until August 2008.
+He has also held various senior financial management positions with public companies, including AOL Inc. (NYSE: AOL) and Time Warner Inc. (NYSE: TWX) and its subsidiaries.
 Mr. Swad, a former partner of KPMG LLP, has also served as a Deputy Chief Accountant at the SEC.
-He served on the board of Eloqua, Inc. from August of 2011 until February 2013, including between August 2012 through February 2013 during which it was a publicly held company.
+He served on the board of Eloqua, Inc. from August of 2011 until February 2013, including between August 2012 and February 2013, during which time it was a publicly held company.
 Mr. Swad holds a B.A. in business administration from the University of Michigan and is a Certified Public Accountant.